LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

    -  ``So`` -- Other Symbol

 ``Z``
-   Matches a single separator (usually a whitespace character).
+   Matches a single separator (typically a whitespace character).
 Variations
    include:

    -  ``Zs`` -- Space Separator